Slumdog Millionaire: Asia-Pacific

 The film's success at the Academy Awards led to it seeing large increases in takings in the Asia-Pacific region.
 In Australia, the takings increased by 53%, bringing the film up to second place there.
 In Hong Kong, the film debuted taking $1 million in its opening weekend, making it the second biggest opening of the year there.
 The film was released in Japan on 18 April 2009, South Korea on 19 March 2009, China on 26 March 2009, Vietnam on 10 April 2009, and 11 April 2009 in the Philippines.

 In particular, the film was a major success in East Asia.
 In the People's Republic of China, the film grossed $2.2 million in its opening weekend (27–29 March).
 In Japan, the film grossed $12 million, the most the film has grossed in any Asian country.

+Musical adaptation

+It was announced on November 1, 2024, that a musical adaptation of the film is in the works.
+The musical will be produced by Two-time Tony Award winner Ken Davenport, with music and lyrics by A.R.
+Rahman.

 Accolades

 Slumdog Millionaire was critically acclaimed and named in the top ten lists of various newspapers.
 On 22 February 2009, the film won eight out of ten Academy Awards for which it was nominated, including the Best Picture and Best Director.
 It is the fifteenth film ever to win at least eight Academy Awards and the eleventh Best Picture Oscar winner without a single acting nomination and was the last film to do so until Parasite in 2019.
 At the same time, Taare Zameen Par (Like Stars on Earth), India's submission for the Academy Award for Best Foreign Film, failed to make the short list of nominations and was frequently compared with Slumdog Millionaire in the Indian media.

 It was also the first film shot using digital cinematography to win the Academy Award for Best Cinematography, which was given to Anthony Dod Mantle.
 The film also won seven of the eleven BAFTA Awards for which it was nominated, including Best Film; all four of the Golden Globe Awards for which it was nominated, including Best Drama Film; and five of the six Critics' Choice Awards for which it was nominated.
 The title sequence was nominated at the 2009 Rushes Soho Shorts Film Festival in the Broadcast Design Award category in competition with the Match of the Day Euro 2008 titles by Aardman and two projects by Agenda Collective.

 In 2010, the Independent Film & Television Alliance selected the film as one of the 30 Most Significant Independent Films of the last 30 years.